decarv/deepracer-automation/README.md

 Personal repository for scripts that automate deepracer common tasks for when deepracer is ran locally.
 For more information, refer to https://github.com/crr0004/deepracer.

 ## Uploader
 This script uploads the last submitted model from your s3 bucket object and uploads most recent model to bucket.
+You can also program it to work automatically by setting `bot` in config.ini to `ON`.

 ## Configuration